evesun2/MICB205_Unit2_Reading/.ipynb_checkpoints/t_test-checkpoint.md

 1. The data for the response is continuous and the predictor only has two categories
 2. The response data is parametric
-3. There is equal variance between the two groups (although it does take in consideration the standard deviation)
+3. Depending on the type of t-test, some assume that variance is equal (ie. standard deviation is the same for both groups) and other like the t-test we are using in R does not

 The t-test is going to consider 3 things when analyzing the differences between the two groups: means, standard deviations and sample size.
 If you are curious about the math behind the t-test, check out this [resource](https://www.investopedia.com/terms/t/t-test.asp ).